Gonzalomarcylabschool/Fall-23-Sequoyah/Unit-0/0-1-Git-GitHub/README.md

 **Repository** (or repo): a repository is where the history and different versions of a project are stored.
 Developers use repositories to collaborate on software projects, tracking changes, resolving conflicts, and maintaining different versions of the codebase.

+## Github: What is it & why use it?

+**Github** is an online platform for **hosting** Git projects.
+* Sharing: Public repositories can be viewed, commented on, and downloaded by other members of the Github community

+* Collaborating: Developers can contribute new code to repositories, get feedback on their additions, and eventually merge new changes.